 - A high foot arch places extra pressure on the metatarsals

-- Wearing ill-fitting shoes or high heels causes the foot to be deformed.
+- Wearing ill-fitting shoes or high heels causes deformity of the foot.

 - Hammertoe or bunions that develops at the base of the big toe.